openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 Note, the command ``curl https://api.ipify.org`` helps fiding an external IP address of your box (the ansible admin node).

+There is also the `manage_packages` variable (defaults to True) you may want to turn off in order to speed up the provisioning tasks.
+This may be the case for development environments.
+When turned off, the servers will be provisioned omitting the ``yum update`` command.
+This brings security implications though, and is not recommended for production deployments.

 ### Update the DNS names in `inventory/hosts`